nzAily/DiscordWebhookAPI/README.md

 ```

 ### Components
-Components are used to provide buttons, interactions with input's and more.
+Message components—we'll call them "components" moving forward—are a framework for adding interactive elements to the messages.
+They're accessible, customizable, and easy to use.
+This components are currently W.I.P. which means it's under of development.
+If you have an issue about executing this code.
+You can create an issue or pull request for a feature request or subject/proposal to change.
+To find out about this components, checkout discord docs that can be [read here](https://discord.com/developers/docs/interactions/message-components).

-To use this, you must create an instance to class by using:
+To add Components, you must create an instance to class by using:
 ```php
 $component = new Component();
 ```